SecureScriptX/SecureScriptX/README.md

-# Ryan Stewart - InfoSec Professional
+# Ryan Stewart - InfoSec

 👋 Hello, I'm Ryan, a Threat Intelligence Analyst and Researcher with a passion for enhancing the digital security scope.